parsabsh/linux-notes/README.md

 You can see that there is an `x` in the password field.
 This is due to the fact that your OS stores the encoded value of passwords in `/etc/shadow` which as a normal user, you do not have permission to read.

-Using `id` command, you can see user and group information about each specified user or (when user omitted) for the current user.
+Using the `id` command, you can see user and group information about each specified user or (when the user argument is omitted) for the current user.

-**Curiosity**: This file is a good file to practice what you learned in the previous chapter on.
+**Curiosity**: This file is a good file to practice what you learned in the previous chapter.
 Try `awk` and `sort` commands on it.

 ## Manage Users and Groups

-**NOTE**: You may need root privilages to execute some of the following commands.
-We will discuss about root user later.
+**NOTE**: You may need root privileges to execute some of the following commands.
+We will discuss the root user later.
 For now, just add `sudo` before your commands.

 ### Create and Delete Users